nbkhope/ultimata/README.md

 ## Note

-This project is a rewritten version of https://github.com/nbkhope/ultimata-old-2011
+This project is a rewritten version of https://github.com/nbkhope/ultimata-old-2011, which used SDL 1.2.

 # Ultimata Web Site